ayshiff/my-open-source-journey/docs/contributions/backstage#4416.md

 ### Add changesets

-The final step is to add **changesets** which will contains the list of our file changes.
+The final step is to add a **changeset** which will contains the list of our file changes.
 It lets us declare **how our changes should be released**.
 In our case we only have `patch` changes.